ELBOW INJURY OVERVIEW

 The major differentiation for a fracture compared to all of the aforementioned injuries is that a fracture signifies a break in the bone.
 Although typically very small, these fractures can result in a large amount of pain and potential complications.

 There are several different types of fractures that a person can have, such as:

 - An oblique fracture

 - A transverse fracture

 We know that surgery isn’t always necessary, and is certainly not the first or only method of treatment.
 Our goal is to relieve pain and help restore the proper function and alignment of the elbow with a treatment plan that fits your need.
-Our qualified team takes their extensive training and fellowship and puts it to use developing a unique treatment plan for you.
-Not to mention, our physicians have been leading research in the United States for ligament injuries, so you can be confident in the approach our team takes in returning you to your active lifestyle.
+Our qualified team takes their extensive training and fellowships and puts it to use to develop a unique treatment plan for you.
+You can be confident in our team’s approach to returning you to your active lifestyle.